gnomestack/dotnet/lib/Extensions.Application.Abstractions/src/README.md

 # GnomeStack.Extensions.Application.Abstractions

-Provides contracts and abstractions for the ApplicationInfo and ApplicationPaths.
+Provides contracts `IApplicationEnvironment` and `IApplicationPaths` that are implemented in `GnomeStack.Extensions.Application`.

 The ApplicationInfo provides application information and is a lightweight version of the HostingEnvironment class without any dependencies on System.Extensions.Hosting and